jamaican999/geopolitical-data-platform-backend/README.md

-# Geo-Political Data Platform - Backend
+# Internet Trawler Data Platform - Backend

-This is the backend component of the geo-political data platform, built with Flask and SQLAlchemy.
+This is the backend component of the Internet Trawler Data Platform, built with Flask and SQLAlchemy.

 ## Features